Is a master’s degree in cybersecurity worth it?

 Programs vary in length, but they typically cover about 30–36 credits, and full-time students can graduate in about two years.

 In a master's in cybersecurity program, you can gain the knowledge and proficiencies you need to succeed in operational roles with advancement potential.
-Some schools also integrate industry-standard cybersecurity certifications into their curricula, which can help you build additional, highly marketable credentials.
+These skills may include:

-Benefits of a master's degree in cybersecurity
+Benefits of a master's in cybersecurity degree

-- Broader, deeper, and more specialized technical skills
+- Broader, deeper, and more specialized technical skills.

-- Valuable specialization opportunities
+- Valuable specialization opportunities.

-- Access to professional roles with advancement potential
+- Access to professional roles with advancement potential.

-- Increased salary potential
+- Increased salary potential.

 How much does a master's degree in cybersecurity cost?